godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

     After the editor loads the game for the first time, you may need to quit to the project manager and reopen the game to let Escoria initialize properly.

+    If you launched Godot from a terminal then this terminal will display error messages at this stage.
+Those messages can be safely ignored.

 Adding a stock UI
 -----------------